nextcloud/deck/README.md

 - :page_facing_up: Write down additional notes in markdown
 - :bookmark: Assign labels for even better organization
 - :busts_in_silhouette: Share with your team, friends or family
+- :paperclip: Attach files and embed them in your markdown description
+- :speech_balloon: Discuss with your team using comments
+- :zap: Keep track of changes in the activity stream
 - :rocket: Get your project organized